CSA-RH/workshop_acm/docs/guide_3.md

 ## Create Credential
 In order to create a new OpenShift cluster in the AWS cloud we will need these keys to create a Provider Connection.
 On the left bar, select Credentials and then select Add Credential.

-NOTE: The credential has been already created on your behalf.
+**NOTE: The credential has been already created and setup on your behalf, so you dont have to take any action.**

 For your reference the following is the required configuration:

+- Open the OpenShift Hub cluster console
+- in the left tab navidate to Credentials.
+- press  button *Add Credential*

 ![Alt text](../images/credentials.png?raw=true "credentials")